 The IBIS-ISS Structures Affected table must be filled in, listing all existing parameters, functions, etc. that are affected as well as new structures to be introduced.
 Insert “NONE” if no keywords or parameters are affected.
 Details of the changes should follow the table.

-For changes to existing IBIS-ISS content, where possible, copy material to be changed from the Microsoft Word® version of the IBIS-ISS specification and paste into the Proposed Changes section of the ISSIRD, keeping source document formatting.
+For changes to existing IBIS-ISS content, where possible, copy material to be changed from the Microsoft® Word version of the IBIS-ISS specification and paste into the Proposed Changes section of the ISSIRD, keeping source document formatting.
 Enable change tracking and make the desired changes.

 Alternatively, changes can be described by other means, such as showing before-and-after versions.
 This can be helpful for proposing changes to images, for example.
 Change tracking should be enabled after this is done.